SolidWallOfCode/txn_box/doc/guide.en.rst

    proxy-req-field<X-Best-Band>: var<Best-Band>

 Note variables are not fields in the HTTP transaction, they are entirely an internal feature of
 |TxB|.
-In the preceeding example, there is only a relationship between the variable "Best-Band" and
+In the preceding example, there is only a relationship between the variable "Best-Band" and
 the proxy request field "X-Best-Band" because of the explicit assignment.
 If either is changed later, the other is not [#]_.
 Each transaction starts with no variables set, variables do not carry over from one transaction to any other.